khaors/geocompr/main.md

 input = readr::read_csv2(file.path(tempdir(), base_name))
 ```

-Next we select the variables we need: x and y coordinates, the number of inhabitants (population), mean age, portion of women and the household size (Table \@ref(tab:census-desc)).
+Next we select the variables we need: x and y coordinates, the number of inhabitants (population), mean age, proportion of women and the household size (Table \@ref(tab:census-desc)).

 <table>
 <caption>(\#tab:census-desc)Excerpt from the data description 'Datensatzbeschreibung_klassierte_Werte_1km-Gitter.xlsx' located in the downloaded file census.zip describing the classes of the retained variables.
-The classes -1 and -9 refer to uninhabited areas or are areas which have to be kept secret for example due to anonymization reasons.</caption>
+The classes -1 and -9 refer to uninhabited areas or areas which have to be kept secret, for example due to anonymization reasons.</caption>
  <thead>
   <tr>
    <th style="text-align:center;"> class </th>
    <th style="text-align:center;"> population\
-(number of persons) </th>
+(number of people) </th>
    <th style="text-align:center;"> women\
 (%) </th>
    <th style="text-align:center;"> mean age\
 (years) </th>
    <th style="text-align:center;"> household size\
-(number of persons) </th>
+(number of people) </th>
   </tr>
  </thead>
 <tbody>